 Merlin 1A engine was the first among the series.
 This engine was used in Falcon 1’s first stage rocket.
 Hence, it became the base for further development of more advanced and sophisticated Merlin engines.
 Merlin 1B was developed next, which was an upgraded version of Merlin 1A.
 It provided higher thrust as compared to Merlin 1A.
 It was planned to be used on Falcon 9 but, eventually never used as work on Merlin 1C had started.

 The Merlin 1C uses a regeneratively cooled nozzle and combustion chamber.
 The turbopump used is a Merlin 1B model with only slight alterations.
 A Merlin 1C was first used as part of the unsuccessful third attempt to launch a Falcon 1.
 In discussing the failure, Elon Musk noted, “The flight of our first stage, with the new Merlin 1C engine that will be used in Falcon 9, was picture perfect.”
 The Merlin 1C was used in the successful fourth flight of Falcon 1 on September 28, 2008.

-Merlin 1C has another variant called Merlin Vacuum 1C, it has a larger exhaust and nozzle for increased efficiency in space (as density of air very less).
+Merlin 1C has another variant called Merlin Vacuum 1C, it has a larger exhaust and nozzle for increased efficiency in space (as the density of air is very less).

-Falcon 9 rocket in total has 10 Merlin engines: 9 of them in first stage and 1 in the second-stage.
+Falcon 9 rocket in total has 10 Merlin engines: 9 of them in the first stage and 1 in the second stage.
 Whereas, Falcon heavy has 28 engines, 9 each in the two side boosters making it to 18 followed by 10 in the main rocket.